s-hub404/Journey-to-Data-Science/README.md

 I had finished Numpy and Pandas in Dphi's modules.
 So I have got a basic understanding of working with these Libraries.

+Day 4 -- 6th JAN 2020 :
+Continuing I learned about Python's Data Visualization libraries Matplotlib and Seaborn.
+Matplotlib enables us to visualize our data to graphs - Scatter plot, Bar graph, Histogram, Box plot, and Pie Chart.
+All have their significance.
+Bar Graph helps us to compare by visualizing the categorical Data, while Histogram shows the distribution of Data in a range grouped into bins.

+Seaborn is the extension of Matplotlib, it helps us with the Statistical analysis and visualization of data.
+Knowledge of Statistics is crucial in Seaborn.

+This repository is the motivation for me to not give up and continue the journey to Data Science.
+Following now I would be learning EDA (Exploratory Data Analysis) and Statistics.
+Maths and Statistics are crucial for Data Science.
+It is just the start.